Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 It is very, very hard to talk about Puella Magi Madoka Magica because it might as well be called Walking Spoiler: The Anime.

-If you don't have time to watch the 12 episode series there are two recap movies available on blu-ray and DVD, but I would recommend watching the anime over the recap movies.
+If you don't have time to watch the 12 episode series there are two recap movies available on blu-ray, but I would recommend watching the anime over the recap movies.

 If you have seen the anime and have not seen the movie, you will either love this or hate it.